nomad-coe/nomad/README.md

 Omitted versions are plain bugfix releases with only minor changes and fixes.

+### v0.7.2
+- API curl, Python, and results for entries and search queries shown in the GUI
+- minor bugfixes

 ### v0.7.1
 - Download of archive files based on search queries
 - minor bugfixes